Time travel in fiction: Precognition

 Precognition has been explored as a form of time travel in fiction.
 Author J. B. Priestley wrote of it both in fiction and non-fiction, analysing testimonials of precognition and other "temporal anomalies" in his book Man and Time.
 His books include time travel to the future through dreaming, which upon waking up results in memories from the future.
 Such memories, he writes, may also lead to the feeling of déjà vu, that the present events have already been experienced, and are now being re-experienced.
 Infallible precognition, which describes the future as it truly is, may lead to causal loops, one form of which is explored in Newcomb's paradox.
 The film 12 Monkeys heavily deals with themes of predestination and the Cassandra complex, where the protagonist who travels back in time explains that he can't change the past.

-The protagonist of the short story Story of Your Life experiences life as a superimposition of the present and the totality of her life, future included, as a consequence of learning an alien language.
+The protagonist of the short story Story of Your Life, later adapted into the film, Arrival, experiences life as a superimposition of the present and the totality of her life, future included, as a consequence of learning an alien language.
 The mental faculty is speculation based on the Sapir–Whorf hypothesis.